Listeriosis

-Listeria is ubiquitous and is primarily transmitted via the oral route after ingestion of contaminated food products, after which the bacteria penetrates the intestinal tract to cause systemic infections.
-The diagnosis of listeriosis requires the isolation of the causative bacteria from the blood and/or the cerebrospinal fluid.
+Listeria is ubiquitous and is primarily transmitted via the oral route after ingestion of contaminated food products, after which the bacteria penetrate the intestinal tract to cause systemic infections.
+The diagnosis of listeriosis requires the isolation of the causative bacteria from the blood or the cerebrospinal fluid.
 Treatment includes prolonged administration of antibiotics, primarily ampicillin and gentamicin, to which the organism is usually susceptible.

 Signs and symptoms

 The disease primarily affects older adults, persons with weakened immune systems, pregnant women, and newborns.
 Rarely, people without these risk factors can also be affected.
 A person with listeriosis usually has fever and muscle aches, often preceded by diarrhea or other gastrointestinal symptoms.
-Almost everyone who is diagnosed with listeriosis has invasive infection (meaning that the bacteria spread from their intestines to their bloodstream or other body sites).
-Disease may occur as much as two months after eating contaminated food.
+Almost everyone diagnosed with listeriosis has an invasive infection, meaning that the bacteria spread from their intestines to their bloodstream or other body sites.
+The disease may occur up to two months after eating contaminated food.

 The symptoms vary with the infected person: